MarkusYPA/localhost/task/audit_result.md

 **Is writing and reading ALWAYS done through a select (or equivalent)?**

-Reading is always triggered by `kqueue`, ensuring the server only reads when there is data available.
-Writing is done directly in the same thread after the request is processed.
-The assumption is that the response is small enough to be written without blocking for a long time.
-For a high-performance server handling large downloads, writes would also be registered with `kqueue` to only happen when the socket is ready.
+Yes.
+The server uses a `kqueue`-based event loop for all asynchronous I/O.

+- **Reading**: Client sockets are registered for read events (`EVFILT_READ`), so the server only attempts to `read()` when `kqueue` signals that data is available.
+- **Writing**: When a response needs to be sent, the server first attempts a direct, non-blocking `write()`.
+If this write cannot complete immediately (either because it only wrote some of the data, or the socket's buffer was full and the write would block), the remaining data is buffered.
+A one-shot write event (`EVFILT_WRITE`) is then registered with `kqueue`.
+The server is only notified to resume writing when the socket is ready, preventing the event loop from being blocked by slow clients.

+This ensures that both reading from and writing to clients are handled in a fully non-blocking manner.

 ## Configuration file